 *Bacon drippings can solidify and cause clogged drains, so don't pour them down the drain.
-If you are going to discard the drippings, pour them an empty can and let stand until the grease has solidified and then toss the can in the trash.
+If you are going to discard the drippings, pour them into an empty can; when the drippings have solidified, toss the can into the trash.

 Tips and Variations

-- Bake the bacon in the oven.
-Heat the oven to 375° F and line a rimmed baking sheet with foil.
+- How to Bake Bacon: Bake the bacon in the oven.
+Heat the oven to 375 F and line a rimmed baking sheet with foil.
 Arrange the strips of bacon in the pan and bake in the preheated oven for about 22 to 26 minutes, or until the bacon is crispy.
 Reserve some of the drippings for the green beans and drain the bacon on paper towels.
 Proceed with the recipe.

-- Before you add the cooked green beans to the skillet, saute (medium-low heat) a finely minced or pressed clove of garlic and/or a few tablespoons of finely minced shallots in the butter and bacon drippings for about 2 minutes, or until tender.
+- Green Beans With Bacon, Garlic, and Shallots: Before you add the cooked green beans to the skillet, saute (medium-low heat) a finely minced or pressed clove of garlic and a few tablespoons of finely minced shallots in the butter and bacon drippings for about 2 minutes, or until tender.
 Add the cooked and drained green beans and bacon; toss, heat, and season with salt and pepper.